sieste/specs-verification-git/README.md

 Mac and Windows users click on the `Download ZIP` link on the right of this page and save to a temporary directory.
 Extract the zip archive to the temporary directory using your favourite file extraction tool.

-**Build** the package.
-Open a terminal, go to the directory where you unzipped the above file and do

-    R CMD build specs-verification-git-develop

-**Install** the package to the library directory `/tmp` by
+**Install** the package from source.
+Open a `R` session and enter the command

-    R CMD INSTALL SpecsVerification_0.0-1.tar.gz -l /tmp
+    install.packages("/tmp/specs-verification-git-develop", repo=NULL, lib="/tmp")

+Replace the `/tmp` directory as necessary.
+Omitting the `lib="/tmp"` will install to your default library directory, which you probably do not want at the present stage of development.

-Open `R`.
-In `R`, **load** the package from the library directory `/tmp`, and list all its functions:
+To **load** the package from the library directory `/tmp`, and list all its functions, do

     library("SpecsVerification", lib.loc="/tmp")
     ls("package:SpecsVerification")